crunaprotocol/cruna-protocol/README.md

-# Cruna Core Protocol
+# Introducing Cruna Vault: The Next-Generation Security NFT

-The Cruna Protocol is an NFT-based system that enables secure consolidation and management of digital assets across multiple blockchains.
-It allows users to link ownership of their assets to NFTs called Cruna Vaults, providing a unified interface for managing and transferring the assets.

-The protocol implements robust security mechanisms including multi-factor authentication via entity termed Protectors.
-It also facilitates scheduled distribution and inheritance of assets held in the vaults.
-The first application in the protocol is the Flexi Vault, which offers safe storage and movement of tokens and NFTs.

-The Cruna Protocol aims to tackle key challenges like fragmented asset control, security risks, and lack of flexible distribution options faced by crypto users today.
-It expands the utility of NFTs beyond collectibles to active asset management functionalities.
+Cruna Vault is not just an NFT; it's a groundbreaking security tool designed to redefine the safety of digital assets.
+Created for seamless integration with ERC-6551 smart wallets, it brings two innovative features to the forefront: Protectors and Sentinels.

 ## Key Components

-### 1. Cruna Vault, Non-Fungible Tokens (NFTs) and Protectors
+### Cruna Vault, Non-Fungible Tokens (NFTs) and Protectors

 The Cruna Vault represents the core of the Cruna Core Protocol.
 It is an NFT that a user must own to manage the vault, playing a crucial role in the structure and functionality of the protocol.